 And from a practical perspective, a domain registrar got caught front-running in 2008.
 They had to pay a significant settlement in a class-action lawsuit.
 It is bad business sense in every way, and simply not the right thing to do.

 Good question!
 These were the main factors:

 We’d love to hear from you!
-Please feel free to get in touch using this email address.
+Please feel free to email us at INFO at NAMEBOUNCE dot COM.